ricardo-velazquez/flappy-boy/README.md

 # Flappy Boy
-This is flappy bird clone made for old GameBoy console. it is made with C and GBDK library.
-I hope this can be a helpful example for those ones who are starting witg Homebrew GameBoy development.
+This is flappy bird clone made for the old GameBoy console. it is made with C and the GBDK library.
+I hope this can be a helpful example for those ones who are starting with some homebrew GameBoy development.

 # How to build it
 - Download the lastest binaries of GBDK